-This year many employees have had to adjust their work style and day-to-day routines to accommodate changing work environments and business needs.
-With many organisations looking to continue and develop some of these ways of working moving forwards, you’ll need to show future employers an ability to adapt and take on any new changes or challenges you may be faced with.
+With employees having to adjust their work style and day-to-day routines to accommodate changing work environments and business needs, you’ll need to show future employers an ability to adapt and take on any new changes or challenges you may be faced with.

 Basic computer literacy is usually a desired skill for many roles.
 However, now it is even more essential to have good digital and technical skills in the workplace.
 Recent events have meant the workplace has become progressively more digital and tech focused as many employees are having to work from home or communicate virtually.
 Therefore, employers will be looking for candidates who already have or are willing to develop their digital abilities and adapt to a more digital way of work.